 Modern diesels are less likely to run away based on the diesel because when you turn the key off you kill the supply of diesel to the injectors.
 This system can still fail, and you can experience problems, but it is not the most common reason for run-away diesel today.

-So why does it cause so much damage when a diesel runs away?
+So why does it cause so much damage when diesel engines runaway?
 Because the components are so heavy and are designed for low RPM.
 When these heavy parts get moving too fast, they start banking and breaking things.
 Valves will make contact with the piston, rods will bend and break eventually components will begin to break out of the case and fly across the shop.

 That’s right!
 Your trusty engine lubricating oil can be your own worst enemy.
 That good old oil in the crankcase can also be burned as fuel.